Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 seconds

-With this type of serverless advantage, we can say it is also environment friendly, green-computing, reduced costs, on-demand purpose, and the list goes on.
+With this type of serverless advantage, we can say it is also environment friendly, green-computing, reduced costs, on-demand purposes, and the list goes on.

 #### Scalability